 Yes.
 That’s how easy smuggling drugs would have been back then.

 We’d smoke in the trucks.
 We’d smoke in the lunchroom.
 We’d smoke in the supply room.
 We’d even sometimes go smoke in the smoking room meant for passengers.
 We sat around, and we smoked, played crazy eights and talked and became very good friends.

 One such friend, Steve, and I became quite close.
 It was totally platonic, but we were inseparable.
 Both of us writers.
 Both of us carrying around a journal to write in and a book to read wherever we went.
 Both of us obsessed with books and words and authors.
 We’d sit up all night talking about Hunter S. Thompson’s the Rum Diaries or the significance of Ginsberg’s Howl.
 We’d trade books and read them and then trade again.
 We’d write shit and let each other read it.
 We’d tell jokes, and smoke and laugh and get delirious with lack of sleep until it was time to punch out or clean a plane.

 Eventually, Steve began to come over to my apartment about once or twice a week to watch movies, drink some beers and just shoot the shit.
 We got along better than I did with anyone else and those nights are some of the best memories of my twenties.
 It was always platonic – in fact, I introduced him to his wife to whom he is still married – and I think that’s why it worked so well.

-One such running joke, was a quest between my fellow heathen cousin and I, to come up with the very best “Sweet Baby Jesus” joke.
+One such running joke was a quest between my fellow godless cousin and me, to come up with the very best “Sweet Baby Jesus” joke.
 A conversation would go something like this:

 “For the love of Sweet Baby Jesus riding a John Deere!”